Multi-objective optimization: Visualization of the Pareto front

 Visualization of the Pareto front is one of the a posteriori preference techniques of multi-objective optimization.
 The a posteriori preference techniques provide an important class of multi-objective optimization techniques.
-Usually the a posteriori preference techniques include four steps: (1) computer approximates the Pareto front, i.e. the Pareto optimal set in the objective space; (2) the decision maker studies the Pareto front approximation; (3) the decision maker identifies the preferred point at the Pareto front; (4) computer provides the Pareto optimal decision, which output coincides with the objective point identified by the decision maker.
-From the point of view of the decision maker, the second step of the a posteriori preference techniques is the most complicated one.
+Usually, the a posteriori preference techniques include four steps: (1) computer approximates the Pareto front, i.e., the Pareto optimal set in the objective space; (2) the decision maker studies the Pareto front approximation; (3) the decision maker identifies the preferred point at the Pareto front; (4) computer provides the Pareto optimal decision, whose output coincides with the objective point identified by the decision maker.
+From the point of view of the decision maker, the second step of the a posteriori preference techniques is the most complicated.
 There are two main approaches to informing the decision maker.
-First, a number of points of the Pareto front can be provided in the form of a list (interesting discussion and references are given in) or using Heatmaps.
+First, a number of points of the Pareto front can be provided in the form of a list (interesting discussion and references are given in) or using heatmaps.

 Visualization in bi-objective problems: tradeoff curve

 In the case of bi-objective problems, informing the decision maker concerning the Pareto front is usually carried out by its visualization: the Pareto front, often named the tradeoff curve in this case, can be drawn at the objective plane.
 The tradeoff curve gives full information on objective values and on objective tradeoffs, which inform how improving one objective is related to deteriorating the second one while moving along the tradeoff curve.
 The decision maker takes this information into account while specifying the preferred Pareto optimal objective point.
-The idea to approximate and visualize the Pareto front was introduced for linear bi-objective decision problems by S.Gass and T.Saaty.
+The idea to approximate and visualize the Pareto front was introduced for linear bi-objective decision problems by S. Gass and T. Saaty.
 This idea was developed and applied in environmental problems by J.L.
 Cohon.
 A review of methods for approximating the Pareto front for various decision problems with a small number of objectives (mainly, two) is provided in.